JuliaDiff/ForwardDiff.jl/doc/source/intro.rst

 FAD Using Dual Numbers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Another available FAD approach makes use of dual numbers, which are represented by the *Dual* type in the *DualNumbers*
+Another coded FAD approach makes use of dual numbers, which are represented by the *Dual* type in the *DualNumbers*
 package.
 This approach is suitable for computing only first-order derivatives of functions
 :math:`f:\mathbb{R}^n\rightarrow\mathbb{R}^m` and does not have the capacity of the type-based approach to compute
 higher-order derivatives.
 On the other hand, the dual-based approach is thought to be faster than the type-based one